tocchan/guildhall/sd2/errata/textures.md

 ## Preliminary Change
-I am going to rename `TextureView` to `ShaderResourceView` to be more inline with D3D11s naming, as ewll as `TextureView` makes more sense as the comm
+I am going to rename `TextureView` to `ShaderResourceView` to be more inline with D3D11s naming, as well as `TextureView` makes more sense as a base class all views share;  *Note: Technically in my engine it is the only class I have, as all views contain the same data.
+The specific type names just help with compiler/type checking*.

 ## Goal